-- 1. An inmate does not need to prepare a formal application for parole.
-In accordance with NRS 213.131, the NDOC will determine when an inmate is eligible to be considered for parole, notify the Board, and compile and provide the Board data that will assist it in determining whether parole should be granted. - 2.
-Parole Hearing Reports provided by NDOC staff should include, but not be limited to: sentence structure, prior felonies, merit awards, offense summary, holds and detainers, security threat group involvement, offenses in custody, work assignment history, classification, program assignments, mental health restrictions, statements regarding the offense, institutional adjustment, work and/or education performance, community supervision needs, planned residence and employment, and a current parole risk assessment.
+- 1. A prisoner does not need to prepare a formal application for parole.
+The NDOC will determine when each prisoner is eligible to be considered for parole, notify the Board, and compile and provide the Board data that will assist it in determining whether parole should be granted. - 2.
+Parole progress reports provided by prison staff shall include, but not limited to, offense details, program participation, sentence structure, disciplinary history, summary of criminal history, release plans, and risk assessment. - 3.
+Prisoners convicted of capital offenses in which the death penalty, or life without the possibility of parole have been imposed, but whose sentences have been commuted, and have served 20 consecutive years in NDOC will be considered by a panel of three or more commissioners.